voorhof/bries/README.md

 ```

 Run this command to setup the starter kit,
-it will copy all necessary resource files to your app:
+it will copy all necessary resource files to your app and update existing ones:

 ```bash
 php artisan bries:install
 ```

 When you choose to include the CSS grid or dark mode, it will set a root variable.
-This can always be updated after installation, inside the bootstrap stylesheet:
+This can always be updated after installation inside the bootstrap.scss file:

 ```scss
 $enable-cssgrid: false;
 $enable-dark-mode: false;
 ```

-For using the dark mode and switching themes, you can implement a theme toggler of your choice or build one via JavaScript.
+For using the dark mode and switching themes, you can implement a theme toggler of your choice.
-An example of a theme switch toggler can be found on the cheatsheet page.
+An example of a theme switch toggler can be found on the cheatsheet page, including its styles and scripts.

 ## Credits